moorthy-g/kdialog/README.md

 whether to use css animation or transition or nothing

 If `animation`, class `in` will be added to dialog as it opens & class `out` will be added to dialog as it closes.
-We should use these classes to bind animations
+We should use these classes to bind css animations

 If `transition`, use class `from` to determine the intial state for transition

-> Class `transition` will be added to dialog whenever it opens/closes.
+> Also in `transition` mode, class `transition` will be added to dialog whenever it opens/closes.
 > Transition details can be controlled using this class (delay, timing-function, ect...)

 > Note: Interested in dynamic transitions?? refer `transitFrom` , `transitTo`